 The alveoli are little air sacs that are surrounded by capillaries carrying blood.
 When we breathe in, the alveoli transfer oxygen (O2) from the lungs into the capillaries; when we breathe out, they transfer carbon dioxide (CO2) from the capillaries into the lungs.

 The destruction of lung tissue alters the anatomy of the lung: the airways (bronchioles), which are surrounded by lung tissue, collapse and make breathing increasingly difficult.
 As a result the body does not get sufficient oxygen.

-If a septum gets too stretched over time, several of the little sacs will coalesce together, decreasing the surface area for oxygen and carbon dioxide exchange.
-If enough of these sacs lose their separateness, like small soap bubbles joining to make a few larger ones, breathing gets harder because each breath accomplishes less interchange of gases, resulting in emphysema.
+If a septum (the thin wall which separates the alveoli) becomes too stretched over time, several of the little sacs will join together, decreasing the surface area that is available for oxygen and carbon dioxide exchange.
+If enough of these sacs lose their separateness, like many small soap bubbles joining to make a few larger ones, breathing gets harder because each breath accomplishes less interchange of gases, resulting in Emphysema.

 Caused by years of bad asthma, tobacco smoking, chemical damage, and other chronic lung disorders, it can be halted but not reversed.
 The first breath you take defines forever the number of the alveolar bubbles: they cannot be regenerated if they coalesce together.

 Smoking cigarettes is by far the biggest contributor to Emphysema development – in fact at least 85% of all cases are caused by it.
 Some heavy smokers, however, will never develop Emphysema because they are not genetically susceptible to it.